 Students will create short animations, based on storyboards.
 We will focus on more in-depth skills with lighting, cameras, framing, and timing.
 Students will continue to learn about special effects in animation.
-Will continue to focus on rendering and audio skills.

-- create one minute animations using objects and characters - develop more in-depth skills with lighting and cameras - learn more advanced rendering and audio skills Prerequisite: ANM 121
+Students will continue to focus on rendering and audio skills, creating one minute animations using objects and characters, developing more in-depth skills with lighting and cameras, and learning more advanced rendering and audio skills.
+Prerequisite: ANM 131 Corequisite: ANM 240